Lina Medina: Early life and development

-Lina Medina was born in 1933 in Ticrapo, Castrovirreyna Province, Peru, to parents Tiburelo Medina, a silversmith, and Victoria Losea.
+Lina Medina Losea was born in 1933 in Ticrapo, Castrovirreyna Province, Peru, to parents Tiburelo Medina, a silversmith, and Victoria Losea.
 She was one of nine children.

 Her parents took her to a hospital in Pisco at age five due to increasing abdominal size.
 Doctors originally thought she had a tumor but then determined that she was in her seventh month of pregnancy.
-Dr. Gerardo Lozada of the Lozada family had specialists in Lima confirm the pregnancy.
+Dr. Gerardo Lozada had specialists in Lima confirm the pregnancy.

 There was widespread interest in the case.
 The San Antonio Light newspaper in Texas reported in its 16 July 1939 edition that a Peruvian obstetrician and midwife association had demanded she be admitted to a national maternity hospital, and quoted reports in the Peruvian paper La Crónica that an American film studio had sent a representative "with authority to offer the sum of $5,000 to benefit the minor" in return for filming rights, but "we know that the offer was rejected".
 The article noted that Lozada had made films of Medina for scientific documentation and had shown them while addressing Peru's National Academy of Medicine.
 Some of the films had fallen into a river on a visit to the girl's hometown, but enough remained to "intrigue the learned savants".

 Six weeks after the diagnosis, on 14 May 1939, Medina gave birth to son Gerardo by caesarean section.
 She was 5 years, 7 months, and 21 days old, the youngest person in history to give birth.
 The caesarean birth was necessitated by her small pelvis.
 The surgery was performed by Lozada and Dr. Busalleu, with Dr. Colareta providing anaesthesia.
 The doctors found she had fully mature sexual organs from precocious puberty.
-Dr. Edmundo Escomel reported her case in the medical journal La Presse Médicale, including that her menarche had occurred at eight months of age, in contrast to previous reports that she had had regular periods since the age of three or two and a half.
+Dr. Edmundo Escomel reported her case in the medical journal La Presse Médicale, including that her menarche had occurred at eight months of age, and the fact that she was fully regular since the age of three or two and a half.

 Gerardo weighed 2.7 kg at birth and was named after Lina's doctor.
 Gerardo was raised believing Medina to be his sister before finding out at age 10 that she was his mother.
 After initially remaining with the family, Lozada was allowed to take custody of Gerardo at Lozada's home in Lima.
 Subsequently, he employed Lina at his clinic in Lima (where she also resided), though Lina was only able to see Gerardo occasionally.
 Gerardo grew up healthy, but died in 1979 at the age of 40 from bone marrow disease.